 Religious education, worship and prayer enables our students and staff to translate the mission and vision in the wider community, in the diocese and most importantly in their own lives.
 Outstanding links with parents, governors, parishes and the dioceses are viewed as vital to this mission.

-Our chaplain works relentlessly with all faculties and sectors of the College, but particularly the senior leadership team and the religious studies departments, to ensure that all College activity, including the curriculum in all its aspects, reflects the Catholic ethos of the College, and Christ as the foundation of the whole enterprise.
-In line with the College governance arrangements, the chaplain also assists in developing and supporting collective worship across the school including weekly Mass, religious retreats and the management of our chapel: a dedicated space for both collective and private prayer and meditation.
+Our chaplaincy team works relentlessly with all faculties and sectors of the College, but particularly the senior leadership team and the religious studies departments, to ensure that all College activity, including the curriculum in all its aspects, reflects the Catholic ethos of the College, and Christ as the foundation of the whole enterprise.
+In line with the College governance arrangements, the chaplaincy team also assists in developing and supporting collective worship across the school including weekly Mass, religious retreats and the management of our chapel: a dedicated space for both collective and private prayer and meditation.

 Please click on the below link for our Chaplaincy Bulletin: